Frequently Asked Questions

 17. Some users don't want their application closed.
 Is this possible?

 Yes.
 You can set both "Auto Close" and "Allow Close by Others" to "No" to certain users.
-In this way ACI acts in a "Read only" mode.
+In this way ACI acts like in a "Read only" mode.
 You can see how long these users have been idle, but they will not be closed automatically.
-You can still close the application used by these users by right clicking on a user and select "Close this app".
+You can still close the application used by these users by right clicking on a user and select "Close this App".

 18. Does ACI Client run standalone?